UoT-Bootcamp/Mission-to-Mars/README.md

 The process that involved are:

-* We convert the Jupyter notebook into a Python script called scrape_mars.py with a function called 'scrape' that will execute all of the scraping code from above and return one Python dictionary containing all of the scraped data.
+* Convert the Jupyter notebook into a Python script called scrape_mars.py with a function called 'scrape' that will execute all of the scraping code from above and return one Python dictionary containing all of the scraped data.
-* Next, we create a route called '/scrape' that will import the 'scrape_mars.py' script and call the scrape function.
+* Create a route called '/scrape' that will import the 'scrape_mars.py' script and call the scrape function.
 Then we store the return value in Mongo as a Python dictionary.
 * Create a root route '/' that will query the Mongo database that we created and pass the mars data into an HTML template to display the data.
-* Finally we create a template HTML file called 'index.html' that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
+* Create a template HTML file called 'index.html' that will take the mars data dictionary and display all of the data in the appropriate HTML elements.